Your Custom Text Here

 hiking paint mines interpretive park + aran's roasted parsnip & apple soup with mustard croutons

-There’s just something about hiking and being outdoors that invigorates the soul.
-Getting out there is just plain good for you.
-I'm always looking for new places to explore, so when Jen (of Hazel & Dewey) sent me an email about one of her favorite childhood places to hike, the Paint Mines Interpretive Park not too far from Colorado Springs, I put it on my short list of places to go.
+Hazel & Dewey) sent me an email about one of her favorite childhood places to hike, the Paint Mines Interpretive Park not too far from Colorado Springs, I

-Recently I’ve been struggling with time management issues.
+Recently Iโve been struggling with time management issues.
 I spent over 3 years out of the workforce raising my sons, but now I'm back in it and full force.
 Like most women who transition from stay-at-home-mother to hello-working-lady (!), I know that it will take a little bit time to get the balance just right.
 That said, being outdoors helps me feel centered and it helps me clear my head.
 It also gives me a bit of perspective.

 I had a ton of work to do over the weekend, but I decided to carve out one full day- Saturday- to spend with my husband and kids.
 I needed a day to explore some place new - free from work, without my computer, sans laundry piles and dirty dishes.
-All I wanted to do was spend time in the bright warm sun and hike a bit…everything else could wait for Sunday.
+All I wanted to do was spend time in the bright warm sun and hike a bitโฆeverything else could wait for Sunday.

 So we walked around.
 The weather was perfect and the sky was the deepest shade of blue.
 I'm not sure I've ever seen a bluer sky.
 The grasses were the color of wheat and straw and the rock formations at the park were beautiful, striped with red.
 Added to all this good-nature-stuff, was the fact that my boys were perfectly behaved and we spent an afternoon free of temper-tantrums.
 I'm talking about excellent behavior!
 (Can I get a witness?!)

-While we hiked around for about 2 hours, you can easily go on for longer.
-There are miles of hiking trails in the area, but we stayed in the immediate vicinity of the rock formations, which I just learned are called hoodoosIf you're thinking about doing this hike in the summer, just note that there is no shade.
+there is no shade.
 We picked a perfect 65-degrees day, and the sun was still really strong because the hike is at about 6400 ft. in elevation.
 Now get out there are hike...you can do all your other chores and errands tomorrow!

 PS: Do you have a favorite hiking spot?
 Tell me about it in the comments section.

-Getting There: About 1 hour and 45 minutes drive from Denver, 35-40 miles west of Colorado Springs.
+Getting There: About 1 hour and 45 minutes drive from Denver, 35-40 miles west

-Difficulty: Relatively easy and not very strenuous- perfect for our kids who hike regularly.
+Difficulty: Relatively easy and not very strenuous- perfect for our kids

-What to Bring: A hat, sunscreen, water and wipes (our kids played in lots of mud and sand).
+What to Bring: A hat, sunscreen, water and wipes (our kids played in

 Facilities: Long toilets, but they were relatively clean.